azadhmhd/django_boilerplate_with_multitenant/README.md

-# Django Minimal Boilerplate
+# Django Multitenant Boilerplate

-Django Minimal Boilerplate is a minimalistic Django project template that provides a starting point for your Django web applications.
-It includes essential configurations, directory structure, and a set of useful features to kickstart your development process.
+Django Multitenant Boilerplate is a comprehensive Django project template designed to kickstart your development process for building multi-tenant web applications.
+It includes all the features from the original Minimal Boilerplate and introduces additional functionality for handling multiple tenants in your Django application.

 ## Features